-The proposed rail transloading improvements (including rail realignment) would be completed based on market demand, and may therefore occur following initial completion of the remaining VMT Terminal improvements and initiation of facility operations.
+The proposed rail transloading improvements (including rail realignment) would be completed based on market demand, and may therefore occur following initial completion of the remaining VMT Terminal improvements, and but within approximately one year of initiation of facility operations.
 The rail transloading improvements would accommodate up to 16 rail cars for loading on site at one time.
 California Northern Railroad operates trains between the hours of 7:00 a.m. and 6:00 p.m.
 Other rail operations, including the loading and unloading of rail cars would be limited to the hours of 7:00 AM to 10:00 PM.
 Existing California Northern Railroad track spurs that adjoin the VMT Site's northern entrance would be used to store rail cars during the loading process.
 The rail spur area can accommodate up to 77 rail cars at one time.
 VMT anticipates use of two switch-mobiles or a small locomotive to handle rail car movements on the VMT Site and to and from the California Northern Railroad track spurs adjacent to the site.
 Material handling equipment such as a mobile hopper (loading equipment) connected to a mobile surge-bin (loading device) via an enclosed transfer conveyor would be used along the realigned rail tracks to accommodate loading and unloading rail cars.
 Additionally, there would be two Caterpillar 988 front-end loaders (or equivalent) and two to three forklifts to handle cargo movements in the laydown area.
+A third Caterpillar 988 (or equivalent) would be needed after completion of the Phase 2 construction.